ManuelAlvarezC/keyboard-anywhere/README.md

 # Keyboard Anywhere

-This is a fork from the original Keyboard Anywhere.
+This is a fork from the original [Keyboard Anywhere](https://github.com/petermoz/keyboard-anywhere).
 The installation process is a modified version from this one [Instructables](https://www.instructables.com/Invisible-Piano/).
-The original script used

 ## Install

 This is a summary of the process executed on 2021/03 using `Ubuntu 20.04 LTS`  and `Python 3.9`.
-We recomend imitate the same environment using `virtualbox` and a `virtualenv`.
+We recomend imitate the same environment using `Virtualbox` and a `virtualenv`.

 The original installation is done with some dependencies that are not longer available, this is a summary of all the work trying to reproduce it in the forementioned environment.